pacificstates/MetaCapstone/README.md

 Then, make a post request to the following endpoint using insomnia: http://127.0.0.1:8000/restaurant/api-token-auth/

 This will provide you with a Token.
+(alternatively, use the admin panel)

 You will then be able to make GET requests to: